 I do like that the minimum withdrawal amount is $1, and that you can use PayPal to get paid.
 But unfortunately, this site just doesn’t pay enough to give it ‘side-hustle-level’ status for me.
 So here is what I ended up coming up with after taking a closer look at it.

-Enroll is certainly a legitimate site, and if you want to make a bit of extra cash while testing different aspects of different sites, then this app is probably a good choice for you.
+Enroll is certainly a legit app and website,.
+If you want to make a bit of extra cash while testing wesites, then this app is probably a good choice for you.

 Our Final Opinion Of The Enroll App